marklogic/ml-gradle/README.md

     deployer.loadModules(appConfig, null);

 The idea then is you define all your application configuration in AppConfig and then pass it into each high-level method in AppDeployer, along with any other parameters specific to that particular operation.
 You can then run this in a simple Java program, or more likely, bake it into a plugin for a tool like Ant, Gradle, or Maven.

+You can also easily extend/override behavior.
+You can extend AppConfig to add new properties to control how a deployment is performed, and you can utilize those properties by extending an impl of AppDeployer.
+All of the methods in Ml7AppDeployer are public or protected, so it's easy to override the behavior.
+If you find you need a method extracted to make it easier to extend an AppDeployer impl, just submit an issue and/or pull request.